mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## Integrate with AWS Secrets Manager

 When setting up an integration with [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/managing-secrets.html), you need to authenticate with your AWS account, entering the access key pair (access key ID and secret access key), region, and MFA token for your AWS account.
-Then you can retrieve secrets stored in AWS Secrets Manager using the secret Amazon Resource Name (ARN), role ARN, and version for each secret.
+Then you can link secrets stored in AWS Secrets Manager using the secret Amazon Resource Name (ARN), role ARN, and version for each secret.

 > Your computer must be able to access your Amazon Web Services instance.